 First and foremost, the chapters have many major parallel elements.
 Both speak of an attack on the land of Israel from the land of Magog or Meshech and Tubal.
 Both involve many nations besides just Magog.
 Both wars end quickly with the complete defeat of Magog through God's intervention.

 To make matters worse, the name of the person leading the attack is also the same in both chapters: Gog of Magog, chief prince of Meshech and Tubal.
 If it only said that the same nation was attacking Israel more than once, it would not be so tempting to merge the prophecies.
-Israel's neighbors have attacked her repeatedly throughout history.
+Israel's neighbors have attacked Israel repeatedly throughout history.
+"History repeats itself" as we all have heard said.

 But the fact that we apparently have the same man leading the attack in both chapters makes it less likely that there are two separate attacks.
 A man only lives so long and preparing for another attack takes time.
 Plus, in both chapters, Gog and his nation are soundly defeated.
 The saying, "he who fights and runs away lives to fight another day" does not apply here.
 Thus, it seems reasonable to conclude that there is only one attack by Gog on Israel and it is expressed twice in the two chapters, just as the most popular accepted theory says.